-A publishing imprint is the name of your publishing company—the name displayed to the public wherever you sell your book and in distribution channels.
-It is also listed on your book’s copyright page, and the name assigned to your ISBN.
-Self-publishers can use their author name but it is preferable to create a distinction between the author name and the publisher for public relations and brand-building reasons.
-It can be an invented name, the name of one’s existing business, or some variation.
+A publishing imprint is the name of your publishing company—the publisher's name displayed to the public wherever you sell your book and in distribution channels.
+It is also listed on your book’s copyright page, and it's the name assigned to your ISBN.
+Self-publishers can use their author name as their imprint name, but it is preferable to create a distinction between the author name and the publisher for public relations and brand-building reasons.
+It can be an invented name, the name of one’s existing business, or some variation thereof.

-Why do you want to make this decision early?
+Why do I want to make this decision early?

-Like other decisions in publishing you can certainly skip this step, do it just before your book’s release date, or after you’ve already published a few books.
-But I believe you want to do this early for one important reason:
+Like other decisions in publishing, you can certainly skip this step, do it just before your book’s release date, or do it after you’ve already published a few books.
+But I believe you should do this early for one important reason:

 Marketing a book before its release date—sending out advance reader copies (ARCs)—is one of the most effective marketing activities you can do.
 You will naturally be promoting your ARCs and doing pre-publication PR using the name of your imprint.

 Another reason to consider selecting your name early is that it is an important metadata element.
-Depending on the words it may help your book show up in search results—on Google as well as Amazon.
+Depending on the words used in the name, it may help your book show up in search results—on Google as well as on Amazon.

 One of our distribution management clients learned about this the hard way.
 Eager to get started, and before he had a plan, he bought his ISBNs.
 The problem is that he used his name, not knowing that this would be the name of his imprint.
-Fortunately we were able to get this corrected because the book was still in production.
-It’s another example why you want to make the decision early.
+Fortunately, we were able to get this corrected, because the book was still in production.
+This is another example of why you want to make this decision early.

-Beside being an important metadata element used when buying ISBNs, here are 4 other places your self-publishing imprint name will appear before or soon after your book is released:
+Besides being an important metadata element used when buying ISBNs, there are four places your self-publishing imprint name will appear before or soon after your book is released:

-- Copyright filing (chapter 4 Register Your Book).
+- Copyright filing (chapter 4 in Register Your Book).